Beginner’s guide to social media marketing

 If you want to schedule your content in advance, there are loads of tools available.
 Many of these also offer hashtag and analytic features.
 Buffer, Later, Flick and Sprout are all popular choices.
 Check out our post on the different scheduling tools available for Instagram.

-And finally, social listening tools like Mention and Hootsuite will allow you to monitor different platforms for mentions of your brand, products, competitors or other keywords within your industry.
+And finally, social listening tools like Mention, Hootsuite and Hubspot will allow you to monitor different platforms for mentions of your brand, products, competitors or other keywords within your industry.

 Join over 1,000 creators starting, building and growing their online business